lucytang2017us/f5-ansible-1/README.md

 ------------
 - To remove an entire tenant including applications, use the bigip_as3_clean_tenant.yml util playbook.
 Edit the "tenant_name" value inside the playbook file.
 - To remove an exiting application from its tenant, use the bigip_as3_clean_app.yml and the as3_clean_app.json.
 Edit the "path" inside the json before running the playbook.
+- To retrieve and register the next available IP address from Infoblox IPAM for new application virtual server configuration, use the get_next_avail_ip.yml util playbook.
+Edit the parameters in the "Infoblox parameters" section inside the /files/https_app_onboard_vars.yml file before running the get_next_avail_ip.yml playbook.